-Complete the following steps to attach an external SCSI device:
+Complete the following steps to install the optional external SCSI connector needed to attach an external SCSI device:

 - 1. Review the information in "Safety" on page v, "Installation Guidelines" on page 9, and "Handling static-sensitive devices" on page 10. - 2.
-Turn off the server and disconnect all power cords and external cables ("Turning off the server" on page 12); then, remove the server cover (see "Removing the server left-side cover and bezel (tower model)" on page 15 or "Removing the server top cover and bezel (rack configuration)" on page 17). - Attention: To ensure proper system cooling, do not remove the server cover for more than 30 minutes during this procedure. - 3.
-Remove the external SCSI knockout on the rear of the server (see "Cabling the server" on page 68 for external SCSI knockout location). - 4.
+Turn off the server and disconnect all power cords and external cables ("Turning off the server" on page 12); then, remove the server cover (see "Removing the server left-side cover and bezel (tower model)" on page 15 or "Removing the server top cover and bezel (rack configuration)" on page 17).

+Attention: To ensure proper system cooling, do not remove the server cover for more than 30 minutes during this procedure.

+- 3. Remove the external SCSI knockout on the rear of the server (see "Cabling the server" on page 68 for the external SCSI knockout location). - 4.
 Follow the instructions that come with the option to prepare it for installation and to connect it to the server. - 5.
-Route one end of the optional external SCSI cable to the external SCSI B connector (J51) on the system board (see "System-board internal cable connectors" on page 4 for the location of the SCSI connector).
-Attach the other end of the cable to the external SCSI knockout device connector. - 6.
+Route one end of the optional external SCSI cable to the external SCSI B connector (J51) on the system board (see "System-board internal cable connectors" on page 4 for the location of the SCSI connector); then, secure the external SCSI connector at the other end of the cable into the external SCSI knockout hole so the connector is accessible from the rear of the server. - 6.
 Reinstall the server cover (see "Installing the server bezel and left-side cover (tower model)" on page 62 or "Installing the server bezel and top cover (rack configuration)" on page 65). - 7.
 Reconnect all the devices, power cords, and cables that you disconnected; then, turn on the server and all attached devices.